James Donovan (Boston politician): Biography

 Donovan was born on May 28, 1859, in Boston.
 His father died when Donovan was young and he began working in a provision store at the age of 11.
 He began campaigning for Democratic candidates in his teens and at the age of 21 became the first ever Democrat elected to represent Ward 16 on the Boston common council.
 He was defeated for reelection by A. Francis Richard, but contested the election on the grounds of fraud and irregularities on the part of precinct officers.
 Multiple witnesses testified before a special committee of the common council that they saw wardens in precincts 1, 2, and 3 mark a number of the ballots.
-The committee found Donovan’s name scratched off of 27 ballots in precinct 1 and 11 in precinct 3.
-On March 8, 1883, four of the five committee members found that there was enough evidence of fraud in precents 1, 2, and 3 to recommend that the Council declare the seat vacant and hold a new election, while the fifth member, William F. Wharton, dissented because he believed that fraud was only proven in precinct 3 and these 11 ballots would not change the outcome of the election.
+The committee found Donovan's name scratched off of 27 ballots in precinct 1 and 11 in precinct 3.
+On March 8, 1883, four of the five committee members found that there was enough evidence of fraud in precincts 1, 2, and 3 to recommend that the Council declare the seat vacant and hold a new election, while the fifth member, William F. Wharton, dissented because he believed that fraud was only proven in precinct 3 and these 11 ballots would not change the outcome of the election.
 The council narrowly voted in favor of allowing Richard to retain his seat.

 Donovan was a member of the Massachusetts House of Representatives from 1884 to 1888 and represented the Fourth Suffolk District in the Massachusetts Senate from 1889 to 1891.
 From 1892 to 1894, he was a member of the Massachusetts Governor's Council.